 Incremental Refresh¶

-During the Incremental refresh, only the ‘Changed’ and ‘New’ partitions are loaded into the data lake.
-If a Partition has changed, then it will be loaded/overwritten in the data lake.
+During the Incremental refresh, only the Changed and New partitions are loaded into the Data Lake.
+If a Partition has changed, then it will be loaded/overwritten in the Data Lake.
 If a Partition is new, then the parquet file will be created.

 In a scenario where there is a partition in which no data is available anymore (which was Loaded and Refreshed previously), data of the related partition will be removed from the lake and the data set.